1.Gothic Art(5th Century to 16th Century A.D.)

 The hallmark of the style is the attempt to capture the subjective impression of light in a scene.

-Claude Monet, Alfred Sisley and Pierre-Auguste Renoir.
+The core of the earliest Impressionist group was made up of Claude Monet, Alfred Sisley and Pierre-Auguste Renoir.
 Others associated with this period were Camille Pissarro, Frederic Bazille, Edgar Degas, Gustave Caillebotte, Edouard Manet, and the American Mary Cassatt.

 The Impressionist style was probably the single most successful and identifiable "movement" ever, and is still widely practiced today.
-But as an intellectual school it faded towards the end of the 19th century, branching out into a variety of successive movements which are generally grouped under the term
+But as an intellectual school it faded towards the end of the 19th century, branching out into a variety of successive movements which are generally grouped under the term Post-Impressionism.

 Title: Sunset